scrum-1/horosim/docs/Installation.md

 * g++ compiler
 * Arduino IDE (>1.5.0)
-* Vrep simulator
+* CoppeliaSim simulator

 If you do not want to install g++ or the Arduino IDE(see below, it is tricky in Windows), you can use the virtual machine that I created [Download Ubuntu Virtual Machine](https://owncloud.itu.dk/index.php/s/orL1ETlNlpRN8B8).
-Thus, you only need to install the Vrep simulator.
+Thus, you only need to install the CoppeliaSim simulator.

-## Vrep Simulator (Mandatory) ##
+## CoppeliaSim Simulator (Mandatory) ##

-Install the Vrep simulator for your operating system.
-Link: [Vrep simulator](https://www.coppeliarobotics.com/).
+Install the CoppeliaSim simulator for your operating system.
+Link: [CoppeliaSim simulator](https://www.coppeliarobotics.com/).

 Once is installed, go to the folder where is installed (in my case C:\Program Files\V-REP3\V-REP_PRO_EDU ) and open the remoteApiConnections.txt file.
 On MacOS, this file is in the package bundle (/.../V-REP/vrep.app/Contents/MacOS/remoteApiConnections.txt).
 In this file, change the port to 19997.
 It should look like this: